cascadiajs/2014.cascadiajs.com/Honey-I-Shrunk-My-App_pvenkatakrishnan.md

 ![Poornima Venkatakrishnan](https://raw.githubusercontent.com/pvenkatakrishnan/2014.cascadiajs.com/master/images/poornima.jpeg)

 Poornima is a web application Engineer writing a lot of nodejs code and loving it !!
 She used to be a mobile engineer but converted to a full-time web enthusiast.
 When not coding, she is a proud mom of a toddler and also actively participates in fund raising shows for non-profit organizations in the bay area.
-She is originally from India, but now settled in the Silicon Valley working for Paypal Inc. Currently part of the team that opensourced [Krakenjs](www.krakenjs.com) and working on a solution for 'template specialization' for Krakenjs.
-Checkout her github repo if you are curious or visit github.com/krakenjs for all active development.
+She is originally from India, but now settled in the Silicon Valley working for Paypal Inc.
+Currently part of the team that opensourced [Krakenjs](www.krakenjs.com) and working on a solution for 'template specialization' for Krakenjs.
+Checkout [her github repo](http://github.com/pvenkatakrishnan) if you are curious or visit [github.com/krakenjs](github.com/krakenjs)for all active development.